 Candidates must meet all eligibility requirements for a job-embedded practitioner teaching position at a collaborative school district.

 Candidate must be selected by the school district as the preferred candidate for the open position.

 Candidate may choose to apply to Graduate School at this time.
 Please keep in mind that this does not guarantee admission into the program, but simply starts the process toward admission.
 To apply please click here.
-With the exception of Agriculture Education and Library Information Specialist, all programs will apply to the College of Education, Health and Sciences as a Track I Master of Science candidate with a major in Teacher Education.
-The concentration will be in either Secondary Education or Special Education dependent upon the program you are pursuing.
+With the exception of Agriculture Education and Library Information Specialist, all programs will apply to the College of Education, Health and Sciences as a Master of Science candidate with a major in Teacher Education.
+The concentration will be Practitioner.
 Library Information Specialist candidates should contact the department directly for program admission information.
 Candidates to the Agriculture Education may choose to apply at the undergraduate level and that application can be found here.